-Natural relief for allergies in dogs, such as herbal remedies and supplements, can be used to alleviate symptoms caused by canine allergies (e.g. atopic dermatitis).
+Natural allergy relief for dogs, such as herbal remedies and supplements, can be used to alleviate symptoms caused by canine allergies (e.g. atopic dermatitis).
 In addition, since most dogs with allergies are those with imbalanced immune systems, natural remedies can be used to enhance and balance the allergic dogs' immune systems.

 Conventional dog allergy treatment is to use medications such as antihistamines to alleviate itching and skin irritations, and corticosteroids to suppress the immune system (allergic reactions are caused by an overly active immune system).

 But it is a known fact that prolonged use of corticosteroids has harmful effects on dogs.
 Many holistic vets do not condone overuse of steroids, especially prolonged use for chronic allergy dog patients.

 If your dog shows symptoms of allergy, it is important to get her tested to find out if she is in fact suffering from allergy, and if so, what the allergen is.

 Then try to consult with your vet to see if milder and safer treatment options can be used.